 Inferior Vena Cava (IVC) Filters were designed to to save a patient’s life by preventing artery blockage in lungs (pulmonary embolism).
 Unfortunately, these devices carry a significant risk of serious injury or death in patients.
 In many cases, manufacturers were aware of risks and never warned physicians of the dangers.
 One IVC device manufacturer involved in litigation is Cordis Corporation.
 In fact, one type of Cordis IVC Filter was recalled due to mislabeling errors leading to backwards implementation.
 Other complications include device fracture, filter migration, and death.

-If you, or someone you know suffered injury from a Cordis IVC Filter, or feel there’s a risk, contact the experienced Medical Device Lawyers at Di Pietro Partners, LLP immediately.
-1.800.712.8462
+If you, or someone you know suffered injury from a Cordis IVC Filter, or feel there’s a risk, contact the experienced medical device lawyers at Di Pietro Partners immediately.

-Cordis Optease – The Optease IVC Filter is a retrievable Vena Cava Filter that may be removed with surgery.
+Cordis OptEase – The OptEase IVC Filter is a retrievable vena cava filter that may be removed with surgery.
+Instead of a “star-shaped” design like the TrapEase, the product resembled a more “traditional” design with wires and barbs used to hold it in place similar to that of their major competitors (Bard and Cook).
+The filter also had an added hook for IVC Filter removal after it served its purpose in preventing blood clots.
 This device was recalled by Cordis in March, 2013 due to labeling errors.
 In fact, the labeling error caused severe consequences such as the filter being wrongfully implemented backwards in patients.
 The incorrect implementation of the filter greatly increased the risk of IVC Filter migration into a patient’s heart.

-Cordis Trapease – In contrast to Optease, the Trapease IVC Filter is a permanent Vena Cava Filter.
+Cordis TrapEase – The TrapEase Permanent Vena Cava Filter is a fairly large star-shaped filter that has been the subject of tremendous controversy as it carries an extremely high risk of fracture.
+In fact, a published medical study conducted in 2012, concluded that the TrapEase carries a 50% risk of fracture in patients.
+In contrast to Optease, the TrapEase IVC Filter is a permanent Vena Cava Filter.
 Unfortunately, these filters are linked to a high failure rate.
 Complications from IVC Filter failure include: device fracture, filter migration, and other potentially fatal consequences.

 Where We Take Cordis IVC Filter Cases